OzymandiasTheGreat/mopidy-ytmusic/README.rst

 account (free or premium) you'll need to generate an auth.json file and configure Mopidy-YTMusic to use it.

-To create an auth.json file run `mopidy ytmusic setup` and follow instructions in the terminal.
+To create an auth.json file run :code:`mopidy ytmusic setup` and follow instructions in the terminal.
 When you're done it will tell you what config options you need to add to your Mopidy configuration file.